CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 If the invariant attributes are chosen correctly, and if canonicalization is applied at fine increments, then:

-- coarse estimates become precise
+- coarse estimates become precise enough
 - deterministic meaning emerges
 - replay becomes possible
 - continuity becomes stable